Collaborative project funding

-This is an annual funding opportunity from The Ogden Trust for university physics outreach teams.
+The collaborative project funding is an annual opportunity from The Ogden Trust for university physics outreach teams.
 We want to support universities to work collaboratively and carry out activities strategically together.

 Collaborative project funding

 Each year, one collaborative project will be awarded support for three years.

-- The projects must be based on one of these three strategic themes:
+- The projects should be based on one of these three strategic themes:

 - Supporting undergraduate and postgraduate students to engage with schools